dkeza/goexpenses/README.md

 # goexpenses
-Simple expenses web application written in Go, using Echo and SQLite.
+Simple expenses web application written in Go, using Echo and PostgresSQL.
+You must manualy execute script pg_structure.sql on Postgres databse first.
 You can define expenses and incomes, and then enter posts.
 It is possible to enter amounts in RSD or EUR currency.